ibm-cloud-docs/containers/firewall.md

 If you choose to set an IAM allowlist, you must include a network zone that includes the {{site.data.keyword.containershort}}.
 Otherwise your existing clusters will not function properly.
 This is because the {{site.data.keyword.containershort}} control plane needs to be able to contact IAM to deploy and manage IBM services necessary for your cluster.
 Follow these instructions carefully before setting your IBM allowlist.
 {: important}

-TODO/QUESTION: Do we need a diagram showing the Kubernetes Service control plane contacting IAM from our Kubernetes Service IP ranges (that are in the network zone)?

 In your allowlist, you must also configure network zones in the {{site.data.keyword.containerlong_notm}} control plane for the region where your cluster is located so that {{site.data.keyword.containerlong_notm}} can create or access components such as Ingress ALBs